 Why Galaxy Note 9 and S9 Won’t Get Android 11?

 There is no technical reason per se, to defend Samsung’s claim of not delivering Android 11 update for Galaxy Note 9 and S9.
 Both are capable phones of running even Android 12 if that matters.
 But, that is not how smartphone manufacturers operate and this is a way of them to shift its old users to a new series if they wish to experience the latest features the company has to offer.
-What is more frustrating for the users is that Samsung also serves several new device-specific features for its devices with the One UI update, that enhances the overall feature set of the devices.
+What is more frustrating for the users is that Samsung also serves several new device-specific features for its devices with the One UI update, which enhances the overall feature set of the devices.

 And sadly, Galaxy Note 9 and S9 will definitely miss out on the latest goodies One UI 3.0 has to offer.
 It is pretty sad to see such flagship devices getting laid off by Samsung from receiving the Android updates, as they are well capable devices to run the latest Android OS.
 FYI, Nokia 1 which has 1 GB of RAM has already received Android 10.
 And OnePlus 6/6T which costs half the price of Samsung Note 9 and S9 will be getting updated to Android 11.